Philippine dynasty

+The Philippine dynasty (Dinastia Filipina), also known as the Third Dynasty of Portugal (Terceira Dinastia) is the name given to the House of Habsburg (Casa de Habsburgo, Casa da Áustria) in the context of its rule of Portugal between 1581 and 1640, during which Portugal was one of the many possessions of the Spanish Monarchy in what has been dubbed by historians as the "Iberian Union".
+It consisted of three kings: Philip I (the dynasty's founder and namesake per Portuguese historiographical tradition), Philip II and Philip III.

 The history of Portugal from the 1580 succession crisis to the House of Braganza monarchs was a period of transition.
 At its beginning, under the House of Aviz, the Portuguese Empire spice trade was near its height.
 It continued to enjoy widespread influence after Vasco da Gama reached the East Indies by sailing around Africa in 1497–1498.
 Vasco da Gama's achievement completed the exploratory efforts inaugurated by Henry the Navigator, and opened an oceanic route for the profitable spice trade into Europe that bypassed the Middle East.

 Throughout the 17th century, the increasing predations and beleaguering of Portuguese trading posts in the East by the Dutch, English and French, and their rapidly growing intrusion into the Atlantic slave trade undermined Portugal's near monopoly on the lucrative oceanic spice and slave trades.
 This sent the Portuguese spice trade into a long decline.
 To a lesser extent, the diversion of wealth from Portugal by the Habsburg monarchy to help support the Catholic side of the Thirty Years' War also created strains within the union, although Portugal did benefit from Spanish military power in helping to retain Brazil and in disrupting Dutch trade.
 These events, and those that occurred at the end of the House of Aviz and the period of the Iberian Union, led Portugal to a state of dependency on its colonies, first India and then Brazil.